Azure-Samples/healthcare-agent-orchestrator/docs/network.md

 **VNet Configuration**:
 - `vnetName`: Custom name for the virtual network (auto-generated if not specified)
 - `vnetAddressPrefixes`: Array of address prefixes for the VNet (default: `["10.0.0.0/16"]`)
-- `networkLocation`: Azure region for network resources (defaults to resource group location)
+- `networkLocation`: Azure region for network resources should be similar to that as the appservice (defaults to resource group location)

 **Subnet Configuration**:
 - `subnets`: Array of subnet configurations, each containing: